Ne-Yo: Television

 In 2011, Ne-Yo was approached by Cartoon Network to help create an animated series.
 Ne-Yo announced that the show would be titled I Heart Tuesday and that he had created it for his sister.
 He also stated that he wanted to avoid having the show resemble the anime art style of The Boondocks due to the potential cost of the show's animation style.
+The series has since been believed to have been quietly cancelled.

 Ne-Yo appeared in an episode of the seventh season of CSI: NY as a hit-man, under his birth name of Shaffer Smith.

 In 2011, Ne-Yo appeared in an episode of The Fresh Beat Band as himself.

 He starred as the Tin Man in NBC's musical telecast adaptation of The Wiz alongside David Alan Grier, Elijah Kelley, Queen Latifah, Common, Amber Riley, Uzo Aduba and Mary J. Blige.
 The musical telecast premiered December 3, 2015 as a three-hour event.
 For his performance, he received a Critics' Choice Award nomination for Best Supporting Actor in a Movie made for Television or Limited Series.
 In May 2018, he took part in the Celebrity Ninja Warrior special for Red Nose Day.
 He completed the course, resulting in a $30,000 donation.

-In December 2018, he was the entertainment at 67th Miss Universe pageant where he performed during the final catwalk.
+In December 2018, he was the entertainment at 67th Miss Universe pageant where he performed during the opening and final catwalk.

-In 2021, Ne-Yo competed as "Badger" on the second season of the British version of The Masked Singer and finished in second place.